Can Foreigners Buy Property in Ecuador? 5 Checks

 Ecuador is a wonderful place to own property.
 The prices are accessible, the rights are real, and the quality of life - especially in Cuenca - is hard to beat.
 But the legal system rewards diligence and punishes assumptions.

-For clients looking for vetted investment properties, we work directly with Ecuador At Your Service, voted Best Real Estate Company by Gringo Post four consecutive years.
+For clients looking for vetted investment properties, we work with Ecuador At Your Service, our preferred Cuenca real estate company and a repeated Gringo Post award winner.
 They source and screen properties.
 We handle the legal due diligence.
-Together, we ensure that your investment is protected from contract to closing.
+Together, we help protect your purchase from contract to closing, while remaining independent businesses.

 Keep reading: